Maybenot: A Framework for Traffic Analysis Defenses: Availability

 \subsection{Expressing Defenses}

-Another aspect is the focus on state machines, inherited from the Tor Circuit Padding Framework~\cite{circpad,circpaddoc}.
-While state machines have been used in the community in the past~\cite{ap,circpaddoc,circuitfp}, and Maybenot expands on this by supporting multiple probabilistic machines running in parallel, it is far from a given that this is the best approach.
+Another consideration is the focus on state machines, inherited from the Tor Circuit Padding Framework~\cite{circpad,circpaddoc}.
+While state machines have been used in the community in the past~\cite{ap,circpaddoc,circuitfp} and Maybenot expands on this by supporting multiple probabilistic machines running in parallel, it is far from a given that this is the best approach.
 Smith et al. in QCSD~\cite{qcsd} use a single regularization algorithm with target traces as input, and Gong et al. in WFDefProxy~\cite{wfdefproxy} simply use the programming language Go.
-Another example is FAN by Rochet and Elahi~\cite{fan}, where they use eBPF~\cite{ebpf,xdp} to make anonymous networks more flexible by allowing dynamic updates to protocols, including the Tor Circuit Padding Framework.
-Using eBPF or similar technologies, such as WebAssembly~\cite{wasm}, may allow for more rich defenses than the state machines offered by Maybenot, while retaining the flexibility gained from not using a hardcoded defense.
-This comes at the cost of much added complexity though compared to the simple state machines in Maybenot with a ``runtime'' of 1,145 loc in Rust (and 1,267 loc of tests) at time of writing.
+Another example is FAN by Rochet and Elahi~\cite{fan}, which uses eBPF~\cite{ebpf,xdp} to make anonymous networks more flexible by allowing dynamic updates to protocols, including the Tor Circuit Padding Framework.
+Using eBPF or similar technologies, such as WebAssembly~\cite{wasm}, may allow for richer defenses than the state machines offered by Maybenot while retaining the flexibility gained from not using a hardcoded defense.
+This comes at the cost of much added complexity, though, compared to the simple state machines in Maybenot with a ``runtime'' of 1,555 loc in Rust (and 2,467 loc of tests) at the time of writing.